Is chocolate Gluten-Free and Vegan?

 Pure dark chocolate (eg Charley’s Mount Edna) that comes from cocoa beans (Theobroma cacao) does not contain any animal or animal derived products.
 It is made from cocoa nibs derived from roasted cocoa beans and cocoa butter and sugar; all of which are entirely vegetable products.

-As with the gluten example, the issue of concern can be with the additives.
+Consider the additives - As with the gluten example, the issue of concern can be with the additives.

 Milk chocolate is a different story and whilst some vegetarians allow themselves milk and milk products, others and vegans generally do not.
 So, milk chocolate may not be suitable.